pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 We can see that we have a few spikes here where the number of excess deaths is plausibly greater than zero.
 Such occasions are above and beyond what we could expect from: a) seasonal effects, b) the linearly increasing trend, b) the effect of cold winters.

 If we were interested, then we could start to generate hypotheses about what additional predictors may account for this.
-Some ideas could include:
-- monthly minimum temperatures which may not be reflected in the monthly mean temperature
-- prevalence of the common cold.
+Some ideas could include the prevalence of the common cold, or minimum monthly temperatures which could add extra predictive information not captured by the mean.

+We can also see that there is some additional temporal trend that the model is not quite capturing.
+There is some systematic low-frequency drift from the posterior mean from zero.
+That is, there is additional variance in the data that our predictors are not quite capturing which could potentially be caused by changes in the size of vulnerable cohorts over time.

-But we are close to our objective of calculating excess deaths during the Covid-19 period, so we will move on.
+But we are close to our objective of calculating excess deaths during the Covid-19 period, so we will move on as the primary purpose here is on counterfactual thinking, not on building the most comprehensive model of reported deaths ever.

 +++

 ## Counterfactual inference
 Now we will use our model to predict the reported deaths in the 'what if?' scenario of business as usual.

-So we update the model with the `month` and time (`t`) and temperature data from the `post` dataframe and run posterior predictive sampling to predict the number of reported deaths we would observe in this counterfactual scenario.
+So we update the model with the `month` and time (`t`) and `temp` data from the `post` dataframe and run posterior predictive sampling to predict the number of reported deaths we would observe in this counterfactual scenario.
 We could also call this 'forecasting'.

 ```{code-cell} ipython3
 with model: